-Is it that most of the times when we have problems, we immediately cast it out in Jesus name?
+Is it that most of the time when we have problems, we immediately cast them out in Jesus’ name?

-Little we understand that problems come to us to serve its purpose not to break us but to build us.
+Little do we understand that problems come to us to serve their purpose not to break us but to build us.

 It’s not meant to decrease us but rather to increase us.

-Our afflictions, our conditions, our problems no matter in what degree has always solution.
+Our afflictions, our conditions, our problems no matter to what degree have always been the solution.

 The NAAMAN STORY

 Naaman was captain of King of Aram’s army, a great and vibrant man, courageous and highly respected, and a man of authority.

 He was a national hero in Syria just like David in Israel.
 He was victorious and dangerous in every battle.

 A man of valor, God has predestined him as an instrument of Aram’s success in all their battle.

 But despite all Naaman’s greatness and prestige, he had a problem.
 He was a leper.